Madhumidha28/Mini_Projects/README.md

 # Mini_Projects

-This repository contains a collection of **HTML, CSS, and JavaScript** mini projects.
+This repository contains a collection of **HTMLand CSS** mini projects.
 Each project is organized into its own folder with its own `index.html` file, so you can view them directly on GitHub Pages.

 ![HTML5](https://img.shields.io/badge/HTML5-orange?logo=html5&logoColor=white&style=for-the-badge)